izzyreal/juce-vmpc-patches/README.md

 To publish VMPC2000XL AUv2 and AUv3 as instrument as well as effect.
 JUCE allows only one AU subtype, but we need two.
 Some properties are hardcoded to make the code cleaner.

+## `auv2_auv3_expose_component_type.patch`

+A `std::string auComponentType` property is added to `juce::AudioProcessor`, which is immediately set in the AUv2 and AUv3 constructors to the component type, like `aumu`, `aumf`, etc.
+We do this, because in VMPC2000XL, in the About screen we want to include whether the user is running the AudioUnit as an instrument or as an effect.

 ## `ios_audio.patch`

 Three fixes for iOS in a single patch: